replicatedhq/replicated-field-labs/lab1-kots/lab1-e2-adding-analyzers/README.md

 <div align="center"><blockquote><h3>Once a bundle has been uploaded to the vendor console, use deep-linking to collaborate on the diagnosis with your team.</h3></blockquote></div>

-These links can be attached to a support ticket, shared in slack, etc.
+These links can be attached to a support ticket, shared in Slack, etc.

 If you choose the "Share with Replicated" option in the https://vendor.replicated.com, the same links will become accessible to Replicated's support team.